7 Ways Virtual Queuing Solutions Enhance the Customer Experience

 As the COVID-19 pandemic begins to slowly wind down in the United States and other parts of the world, customer experience figures to be more important than ever.

 A 2017 survey by Microsoft found that 96 percent of customers believe that customer service is important to brand loyalty.
 That likely hasn’t changed since the pandemic began—if anything, customers now demand more from their experiences given everything that has happened since 2020 began.
 Consumers have plenty of choices available to them, and they have long memories on how they were treated and how they felt when interacting with a business.

 Virtual queuing solutions have emerged as an impactful, straightforward way to enhance the customer experience.
-Here are eight possibilities for using this technology to support, impress, and delight your customers:
+Here are seven possibilities for using this technology to support, impress, and delight your customers:

 1. Reduce actual wait times and perceived wait times.

 According to Forrester, just 23 percent of supermarket shoppers are “very satisfied” by queue length.
 Long lines annoy customers in other industries as well, so anything you can do to shorten the time spent waiting will improve the customer experience.

 Efficiency is at the core of virtual queuing solutions: Employees become more efficient, the service and checkout processes become more efficient, and even customers become more efficient.
 This all adds up to fewer minutes of waiting, especially during peak times.
 Besides making life easier for customers, efficiency allows you to see more of those customers in the same amount of time—which helps the bottom line.